 The Falls is known for its beautiful parks.
 Sixteen developed Village parks encompass more than 250 acres and are equipped with play areas, walking paths and trails, baseball and softball diamonds, soccer and football fields, picnic areas, volleyball and tennis courts, horseshoe pits, a band shell and winter ice skating rinks.
 Located on the west side of the Village you will find Menomonee Park, a gem of the Waukesha County Park System.
 With more than 400 acres this park boasts campsites, nature trails and an archery range.
 It also offers fishing, sandy beaches and swimming in a quarry.
 In winter, it offers a sledding hill, ice-skating and trails for snowshoeing, cross-country skiing and snowmobiling.

-Other community events include Falls Fest, A Community Affair, Cheery Cherry Fair, Falls Harvest Fair, Jingle Bells Craft Fair, Pet Fair and an Independence Day Celebration.
+Other community events include Memorial Fest, A Community Affair, Cheery Cherry Fair, Falls Harvest Fair, Jingle Bells Craft Fair, HAWS Pet Fair and an Independence Day Celebration.
 These are just a few of the annual festivals enjoyed by tourists and locals alike.

 For folks who enjoy professional sports, The Falls is close to Milwaukee and Green Bay.
 The Milwaukee Brewers baseball team draws fans to the new Miller Park.
-The Milwaukee Bucks play at the city’s Bradley Center, which is also the site for games of the Milwaukee Admirals hockey team and the Milwaukee Wave indoor soccer team.
+The Milwaukee Bucks play at the city’s Fiserv Forum, and Panther Arena is where you will find the Milwaukee Admirals hockey team and the Milwaukee Wave indoor soccer team.
 In addition, Lambeau Field, home of the champion Green Bay Packers, is only a two-hour drive north of The Falls.
 A trip to a Packer game affords an exciting Sunday afternoon of championship football to the many loyal fans.

 Fifteen minutes south of Menomonee Falls, the Pettit Ice Center, one of the few indoor Olympic training facilities in the world, is available for ice skating buffs.

-For those making an overnight visit, the Menomonee Falls area offers a variety of hotels and motor inns including the Radisson Hotel of Menomonee Falls which opened its doors in May of 2011.
-Many of these facilities offer dining, meeting rooms, pools and whirlpool services.
+For those making an overnight visit, the Menomonee Falls area offers a variety of hotels and motor inns including the Hotel Menomonee Falls, and the Hilton Home 2 Suites Many of these facilities offer dining, meeting rooms, pools and whirlpool services.

 SHOPPING & DINING

 Shopping in Menomonee Falls can’t be beat!
-Residents enjoy the convenience of shopping at a variety of large plazas, small centers and stand-alone department stores such as Kohl’s or Target, plus a friendly and diverse downtown shopping district with unique stores which include Robyn’s Nest, Dan’s Tog Shop and Bank of Memories to name a few.
+Residents enjoy the convenience of shopping at a variety of large plazas, small centers and stand-alone department stores such as Kohl’s or Target, plus a friendly and diverse downtown shopping district with unique stores which include Robyn’s Nest, Purloin Studios, and Bank of Flowers to name a few

 Dining options abound.
-From national chains such as UNO’s Chicago Grill, Cousin’s Subs, rbg Bar & Grill and Culvers to local favorite hot spots such as Trysting Place Pub, Ally’s Bistro, A.J.
-O’Brady’s Irish Pub, DeMarini’s, Kreuger’s Entertainment Center, Pepino’s, Allgauer’s in the Park, Tazino’s Pizza and Salad Bistro and The Cheesecake Store… you won’t go hungry in Menomonee Falls.
+From national chains such as UNO’s Chicago Grill, Cousin’s Subs, and Culvers to local favorite hot spots such as Trysting Place Pub, Ally’s Bistro, The Main Mill, Cafe Agora, DeMarini’s, Pepino’s, and Allgauer’s in the Park,… you won’t go hungry in Menomonee Falls.